The suit of swords is one of the four suits in the minor arcana, and it represents our logic and capacity for thinking.

 She sits on a throne decorated with a cherub, an honest, smart, independent, and self-sufficient Queen.

-When this card shows in your reading, it symbolizes that you need to fight for yourself and act with independence.
+When this card shows in your reading, it symbolizes that you must fight for yourself and act independently.

-In reverse, this card tells you that you allow your emotions to get the best of you.
+In reverse, this card tells you to let your emotions get the best of you.

 King of Swords

-When this card appears in your reading, you may be in the position to guide others.
+When this card appears in your reading, you may be able to guide others.

 In reverse, it means you may be misusing your influence and authority.